OUR FORGOTTEN ASTRONOMY

 For you who would like a quick higher-level overview of history than I gave in the video, our ancestors seem to have first become aware of Jupiter and Saturn’s conjunction cycle in about 3200 BC.
 Things then moved slowly; Babylonian priests’ next major focus was ironing out a lunar calendar, beginning in approximately 2000 BC.
 A little over 400 years later they began deeper investigations.

 Primary among those was working out Venus’s appearance and disappearance cycles – the artifacts we possess show observations being made around 1582 BC.
-Additionally, that is near when they started a systematic study of the moon, stars, and planets, in order to predict their first and last visibilities.
+Additionally, that is near the time they started a systematic study of the moon, stars, and planets, in order to predict their first and last visibilities.

-The Israelites also paid deep attention starting a century afterwards, as testified to by Samson’s heavenly underpinnings.
+The Canaanite/Israelite priests also paid deep attention starting a century afterwards, as testified to by Samson’s heavenly underpinnings.
 If they performed celestial investigations before this, or did anything else besides watch the two slowest visible wanderers conjunct, I’m unaware of any records of those endeavors.

 Switching to Israel’s history, they appear to have rebelled against their earlier rulers in a drawn-out process between 2200 to 1250 BC.
 They remained pagans, but the Samson story indicates some priests were tired of praying to gods they seemed to get little benefit from: the celestial narrative no longer portrayed Mars as a full god.
 Instead, he was something of an enigma – still powerful, but not a deity you would want to follow if you valued intelligence.
 (Also, his mother was presented as human, although there is a good chance his father was originally said to be God.)